Today’s a special day.

 Every website should have these pages:

 - Home – This is the most visited page on your website.
-It needs to catch your visitor’s eyes in less than eight seconds in order for them to stay.
+It really needs to catch your visitor’s attention in order for them to stay.
 Write a captivating headline that tells them who you are and what you do.

 - About – Write about what your blog can do for your audience and introduce yourself after.

-- Products/Services (if you sell something) – Promote your products or services.
+- Products/Services/Work with Me (if you sell something) – Promote your products or services.

 - Contact – Put your email or contact form.